-Kristin Cerutti, Senior Designer
+Kristin Cerutti, Design Leader

 With more than a decade of experience in interior design, Kristin serves as a senior designer on a wide variety of projects across NELSON Worldwide’s workplace practice.
 She is NCIDQ, LEED AP ID+C, and WELL AP certified and knowledgeable in amenity and legal workplace design.
 Based out of NELSON’s Chicago office, Kristin recently lead the design for Corix Group of Companies’ downtown headquarters, The American Library Association’s headquarters, Husch Blackwell’s law offices across much of their portfolio, and 110 N Wacker building amenity spaces.